 In a settlement announced yesterday, the agency also ordered Epic Marketplace to destroy all the information it gathered unlawfully from consumers.

 “Consumers searching the Internet shouldn’t have to worry about whether someone is going to go sniffing through the sensitive, personal details of their browsing history without their knowledge,” said FTC Chairman Jon Leibowitz in a statement.
 “This type of unscrupulous behavior undermines consumers’ confidence, and we won’t tolerate it.”

 Ocwen Financial Corp.
-(OCN), which won a $3 billion auction for Residential Capital LLC’s mortgage servicing business, must hire a monitor to review operations, New York’s banking regulator said.
+(OCN:US), which won a $3 billion auction for Residential Capital LLC’s mortgage servicing business, must hire a monitor to review operations, New York’s banking regulator said.

 The monitor is required to ensure the company complies with an agreement to reform servicing practices, the state’s Department of Financial Services said in a statement yesterday.
 A review by the department found “indications” Ocwen violated the agreement reached with the regulator.

 “To protect homeowners facing the risk of losing their homes, we must ensure that the companies are actually living up to their promises,” Benjamin Lawsky, superintendent of the department, said in the statement.